jeff4/bionotes/_comp/astro.md

 ### IV.
 Netlify steps
 1. Connect repo with Netlify so that this can run as vanilla as `https://jeffhwang-a1.netlify.app/`
 1. Of the three options available at Netlify, I chose [option 1](https://docs.netlify.com/welcome/add-new-site/#import-from-an-existing-repository), to deploy a site based on an existing git repository.
+1. Very simple.
+Just need to give Netlify access to GitHub credentials, and it all goes live very easily.
+Only issue is that not all GH repos automatically show up in pick-list on the Netlify side.
+So you need to use the Netlify module within GH.com to select other repos and then at that point, `a1` comes up as available again.
+It's all live now

+### V. Manual changes
+1. Change about page
+1. remove all old AstroPaper posts
+1. Experiment with having a few of the old posts ported over
+1. Move all posts over
+1. Change the social links
+1. change DNS / custom domain over for `jeffhwang.me` over from `a4-intel` back to `a1`.
+1. set up local repo on minipro-23

 ***